CSC510-Team-Wise-Vilkomir-Sykes/Enigma/README.md

 ## **Support**

-For bugs or feature requests, use GitHub’s issue tracker or email the contributors.
+For bugs or feature requests, use GitHub’s issue tracker or email the contributors!